 - Say that you did not post the picture/video, did not agree to it being posted and want it removed: They need to know that you object to the continued posting of the picture/video.

 - Let them know if you sent the picture/video to someone else: Include those names as most providers set out rules for the type of content that can be posted and those who break the rules may be prevented from posting content in the future.

 - Dealing with cached website content: Once a picture/video has been removed from a website, the content may continue to appear in Google search results.
 This happens because Google takes a snapshot of each page and caches (stores) that version.
 It may take some time for Google to revisit the webpage to update its cache which is why your picture or a still frame of your video may continue to show up in Google results even though it’s been removed from the website.
-To have the cached page removed, you can click on this link to make a request for removal on outdated content: https://search.google.com/search-console/remove-outdated-content
+To have the cached page removed, you can click on this link and login to Google to make a request for removal on outdated content: https://search.google.com/search-console/remove-outdated-content

 - Submit a request to Google to remove the content: If a sexual image or video has been shared without your consent and is appearing in Google search results, submit a report directly to Google.